4.2 Policy Overview and Applicability

 - Referrals and Reporting a Student in Distress

 Members of the University Community (Students, faculty, staff, parents/families, alums, etc.) may refer a Student of concern or report an incident involving a Student's distressed or disruptive behavior to the Dean of Students Office.
-Community members are also encouraged to refer a distressed Student to the University Counseling Center, Disability Services[MOU1], Student Health Center, and/or any other resources on campus for a consultation when they observe early warning signs of concern.
+Community members are also encouraged to refer a distressed Student to the University Counseling Center, the Center for Accessibility and Disability Resources, Student Health Center, and/or any other resources on campus for a consultation when they observe early warning signs of concern.
 In these cases, community members should still report this behavior and the referrals to the Dean of Students Office.
 Reports and referrals will be forwarded to the BCC for review and/or evaluation.

 - Behavioral Concerns Committee (BCC)